-Pre-Covid, I was walking on the streets of San Francisco and bumped into a terrific Unicorn CEO.
-A beloved CEO of a beloved startup.
+A little while back I was walking on the streets of San Francisco and bumped into a terrific public company CEO.
+A beloved CEO of a beloved SaaS company several years post-IPO.
 We caught up briefly, and I asked if there was any way I could help.
 He said, “I’m looking for a great VP of Marketing.”

 Oh goodness, I thought.
 It really never ends or gets easier.
 And it’s true … it probably doesn’t.
 Hopefully, you’ll have one or two great VPs that do stay forever, and go the distance.
 But if you look at Carta’s report analyzing stock option plans, the median tech employee tenure is less than 2 years and there’s an ~50% chance any given employee will stay for 3 years (yes, those two metrics are confusing to see side-by-side):